Willson Contreras Preview, Player Props: Cardinals vs. Pirates

 Willson Contreras At The Plate

-- Among qualifying batters in MLB play, he ranks 66th in batting average, 26th in on-base percentage, and 72nd in slugging.
+- Among qualifying hitters, he ranks 67th in batting average, while his on-base percentage ranks 28th and he is 71st in slugging.

-- Contreras is batting .235 during his last outings and is on a four-game hitting streak.
+- Contreras will look to extend his five-game hitting streak.
+He's batting .278 during his last games.

-- Contreras has driven in a run in 32 games this season (31.1%), including 10 games with more than one RBI (9.7%).
-He has also driven in three or more of his team's runs in three contests.
+- Contreras has picked up an RBI in 31.7% of his games this year, with more than one RBI in 9.6% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.